JoelViney/CoreCooking/README.md

 # Core Cooking

 This is a simple cooking recipe website using .Net Core 2.0.
 It uses Azure storage as the datastore by storing json files.
 This is done so it can be hosted for free.
+(I am already using my free azure mobile database for another project).

 It was written to explore Asp.net Core MVC and Boostrap 4.